-“Liberal” is a term that conservatives throw around loosely to describe anyone who disagrees with or opposes “conservative” ideals.
+Today, “liberal” is a term that the conservative tribe throws around loosely to describe anyone who disagrees with or opposes “conservative” ideals.
 I believe this term is used incorrectly and falls short of truly describing what it means to be liberal.

-Conservatives would be surprised to learn that the word liberal comes from a word suggesting “freedom, pertaining to or befitting a free person,” and “tending in favor of freedom and democracy.”
-This essentially means that liberals want to free a person from the chains of poverty, abuse, injustice, or other debilitating conditions, and that they are willing to give of themselves freely to make this happen.
-Liberals are willing to give the shirts off their backs to help those in need.
+Self-identified conservatives would be surprised to learn that the word liberal comes from a word suggesting “freedom, pertaining to or befitting a free person,” and “tending in favor of freedom and democracy.”
+This essentially means that classical liberalism wants to free a person from the chains of poverty, abuse, injustice, or other debilitating conditions and that they are willing to give of themselves liberally, or freely, to make this happen.
+True liberals are willing to give the shirts off their backs to help those in need.
 They make change happen.
 Jesus Christ was the perfect example of a classical liberal.

 Here is the danger in “unbridled” or “unchecked” liberalism: emotionalism without direction is a threat to freedom.
 Ideas that seem like good, sound solutions may actually make problems much worse.

 The term conservative comes from a 14th-century word meaning “tending to preserve or protect, preservative, having the power to keep whole or safe,” and “to keep, preserve, keep intact, guard,” as well as “keep watch, maintain.”
 Additionally, conservative meant “disposed to retain and maintain what is established, opposed to innovation and change.”